 There are some associated risks to having your wisdom teeth removed as an older patient.
 First, you’ll need a longer recovery time.
 Some older patients may need as long as a week to fully recover from the treatment, rather than the typical 1 to 3 days.

 You do face some risk of nerve damage and may lose some degree of feeling in your lower lip.
-As you age, your wisdom teeth may grow closer to that nerve, which can cause minor problems.
+As you age, the roots of your wisdom teeth may grow closer to that nerve, which can cause minor problems.

 Why Most People Should Have Wisdom Teeth Removed